odysian/aws-incident-response/README.md

 - **Additional Notes:** Notes include topics I learned about in the process of breaking and resolving the incidents
 - **Metrics:** Time to detect, identify root cause, resolve, and verify

+## Learning Approach

+I used AI tools like ChatGPT and Claude as guides for research and documentation, but all of the troubleshooting and validation happened in my own AWS environment.
+Every log, error, and fix in this repo came from real hands-on work.

 ## Troubleshooting Methodology

 I used a systematic approach for investigating incidents: